pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 The example entity class does not depend on the library, except for the ``publish()`` function.
-In particular, it doesn't inherit from a "magical" entity base class.
-It just publishes events that it has applied to itself.
+In particular, it doesn't inherit from a "magical" entity base class that makes everything work.
+The example here just publishes events that it has applied to itself.
 The library does however contain domain entity classes that you can use to build your domain model, for example the ``AggregateRoot`` class in ``eventsourcing.domain.model.aggregate``.
+The library classes are more developed than the examples here.

 Run the code